 Most salespeople are eager to know the best time to cold call their prospects.
-It’s an enticing idea: Rather than waiting for a compelling event, researching the buyer, and crafting a personalized message, the rep simply needs to know the best day for cold calling, as well as the best time of day.
+It’s an enticing idea: Rather than waiting for a compelling event, researching the buyer, and crafting a personalized message, the rep simply needs to know the best day and time of day to make the call.

 Unfortunately for legacy salespeople, this approach doesn’t work anymore.
 An oft-cited study from the Keller Research Center at Baylor University shows only 1% of cold calls ultimately generate appointments.

 The takeaway is, the “best time to make cold calls” doesn’t exist.
 But it’s a different story for warm calls.
 If you’ve done your homework and identified a potential good fit, knowing when to pick up the phone can mean the difference between getting the prospect's voicemail -- and getting a meeting.

 Here are my five suggestions for when to call buyers in 2018.

 1. The Best Day for Sales Calls

 A 2017 study by CallHippo found that Wednesday and Thursday remain the best days of the week to call prospects.